 Many overseas operations, particularly within developing nations, run grower group schemes, which typically comprise a parent marketing or development company working with village-based growers.

 Central to the certification process is the examination of the management systems of the parent company.
-The NASAA inspection process is reliant on the existence and maintenance of an auditable, central Internal Control System (ICS), where individual contracts with all registered growers are recorded and managed by the parent body in accordance with the requirements of the pdf NASAA Organic Standard (721 KB).
+The NASAA inspection process is reliant on the existence and maintenance of an auditable, central Internal Control System (ICS), where individual contracts with all registered growers are recorded and managed by the parent body in accordance with the requirements of the pdf NASAA Organic Standard (1.56 MB).
 Forming part of this system, documented records of annual inspections conducted by the parent company are required for all registered growers.

 The process of certification includes an examination of the central ICS and inspection of a proportion of these registered growers through a physical site visit, contracted to a number of international organic inspectors possessing experience in both the country's crops and cultural techniques.
 Site inspections will be conducted in all cases where individual landholdings are in excess of 5 ha in total farm size.